-Mari, our first chef, was born and bred in Velez Malaga.
+Mari, our first chef, was born and bred in Velez, Malaga.
 She has spent her entire working life in Spanish hospitality, and she brings a lot to the table (pun intended).

 Mari takes great pride in the preparation and serving of her bespoke dishes to our international clients, and her work ethic ensures every client is cared for individually.

 Her Albondigas – which is a traditional pork or chicken meatball in an almond sauce – is something everyone should experience at least once in their lives, even if we do say so ourselves.
 Of course, there’s more to Mari’s cooking than her signature dishes.
-Her sugar-free cheesecake, for example, is always a crowd pleaser.
+Her sugar-free cheesecake, for example, is always a crowd-pleaser.

 We all know that food isn’t just about eating.
 The experience of where we eat plays an important role in promoting health and wellness, too.

-At Camino Recovery, we encourage our patients to enjoy their food wherever they see fit.
-Sure, the dining area with its log fire provides a relaxed and comfortable space to tuck in, but during the summertime, when the sun is hot and there’s a light breeze in the air, the privacy of our walled gardens makes for the perfect place for lunch, along with some holistic rest and recuperation.
+At Camino Recovery, we encourage our clients to enjoy their food wherever they see fit.
+Sure, the dining area with its log fire provides a relaxed and comfortable space to tuck in, but during the summertime, when the sun is hot, and there’s a light breeze in the air, the privacy of our walled gardens makes for the perfect place for lunch, along with some holistic rest and recuperation.